legend-exp/remage/docs/manual/output.md

 This mechanism will remove the data from the event across all output schemes, not only the _Germanium_!
-However, `OutputSchemes` with their `StoreAlways()` function returning `true`, like the `TrackOutputScheme` or the `VertexOutputScheme` will always store their output.
+However, `OutputSchemes` with their `StoreAlways()` function returning `true`, like the `RMGTrackOutputScheme` or the `RMGVertexOutputScheme` will always store their output.

 :::